Grant Program Supports Water Efficient Efforts

-The maximum amount awarded per project in 2020 is $20,000, with a matching amount required from the applicant, which can be met with cash and/or in-kind labor contributions.
+The maximum amount awarded per project in 2023 is $20,000, with a matching amount required from the applicant.
 A limited number of grants will be awarded, at the sole discretion of Northern Water.

 Supplemental documents are not required as part of your grant application but are encouraged as a means of enhancing your project proposal.
 Consider compiling the following documents to upload on the last page of your grant application:

 - Cost break-down, including total in-kind services and other funding

 - 5 years of previous water-use data for the project site, if possible

 - A five-year maintenance plan for the landscape (irrigation maintenance, plant maintenance, etc.)

 - Project approval from board or leadership and proof of communication with community or business equivalent

 - Proof of required permits or documentation that those processes are underway

 - Any other information pertinent to the project